 - Bonus point – Invest in breakdown assistance with your car insurance provider

 It’s a good idea to have some form of breakdown assistance included on your car insurance policy.
-This could save you a lot of money as well getting your car fixed as soon as possible.
+This could save you a lot of money as well as getting your car fixed as soon as possible.
 Breakdown Assistance will provide you with roadside and home start support in the event of a breakdown.
 This will guarantee a seamless recovery with the aim of getting your car back on the road as quickly as possible.

 At coverinaclick.ie we want to make sure young drivers get the support they need in the event of the dreaded breakdown.
 Call us today on 01 231 9310 and we’ll make sure you’re covered!
-Alternatively Click Here, fill in some details and one of our Car Insurance Specialist will call you back.
+Alternatively Click Here, fill in some details and one of our Car Insurance specialists will call you back.